4dn-dcic/pipelines-cwl/README.md

 ### Notes on releases

 #### Freeze 0.2.7

+* All CWL is now in the folder `cwl`.

-4DN pipeline suite freeze `0.2.7` is equivalent to the following.
+The 4DN pipeline suite freeze `0.2.7` is equivalent to the following.
 * Hi-C processing pipeline `v43`
 * Repliseq processing pipeline `v16`
 * FastQC `v2`